Costa Rica Immigration and Residency Summary

 “The investment amount must be $200,000 United States dollars or more according to the official exchange rate which is established by the Central Bank of Costa Rica.
 The investment can be made in tangible property, shares, negotiable instruments, productive projects or projects which are deemed of national interest”

-The investor category allows individuals that have purchased real estate in Costa Rica either directly or by way of a Costa Rican corporation with a value of US$200,000 to qualify for investor residency.
-The application will cover the applicant and their immediate family.
+The investor category allows individuals that have purchased real estate in Costa Rica either directly or by way of a Costa Rican corporation with a value of US$200,000 or more to qualify for investor residency.

 IMMEDIATE RELATIVE PETITION

 This category of residency is available to foreigners who are immediate relatives of a Costa Rica citizen.

 1. Who is an Immediate Relative for Purposes of the Law

 Those who are related in the First Degree with a Costa Rican citizen.